Advice > Software engineering

 Step one is getting a LinkedIn interview in the first place.
 In this guide we're focusing primarily on the interviews, so we'll keep this portion brief.
 You’ll need a quality resume and cover letter that are tailored to SWE positions, and to LinkedIn more specifically.

-Click here to see our free guide to optimizing your SWE resume.
+Click here to see our free guide to optimizing your tech resume (with examples).

 Once you have your documents together you can submit your application.
 And, if possible, it can be helpful to get an employee or contact at LinkedIn to refer you to the recruiting team internally.